binance/binance-spot-api-docs/errors.md

 "The relationship of the prices for the orders is not correct." | The prices set in the `OCO` is breaking the Price rules. <br> The rules are: <br> `SELL Orders`: Limit Price > Last Price > Stop Price <br>`BUY Orders`: Limit Price < Last Price < Stop Price
 "OCO orders are not supported for this symbol" | `OCO` is not enabled on the symbol "Quote order qty market orders are not support for this symbol."| `MARKET` orders using the parameter `quoteOrderQty` are not enabled on the symbol.
+"Trailing stop orders are not supported for this symbol."   | Orders using `trailingDelta` are not enabled on the symbol.
+"Order cancel-replace is not supported for this symbol."  | `POST /api/v3/order/cancelReplace` is not enabled for the symbol.

+## Errors regarding POST /api/v3/order/cancelReplace

+### -2021 Order cancel-replace partially failed

+This code is sent when either the cancellation of the order failed or the new order placement failed but not both.

+### -2022 Order cancel-replace failed.

+This code is sent when both the cancellation of the order failed and the new order placement failed.

 ## -9xxx Filter failures
 Error message | Description